oguzbilgener/qca-node/README.md

 This is a web service that provides a simple HTTP REST API to create, retrieve, update and delete messages.
 The API is defined as an OpenAPI 3.0 (a.k.a.
 Swagger) specification.

 A live demo and the interactive API documentation is available at [https://qca-node.bilgener.ca](https://qca-node.bilgener.ca).
+The endpoint for the Message resources is `/v1/messages`.

 ### Architecture and Implementation Details